Yoweri Museveni: Regional conflict

 Following the Rwandan genocide of 1994, the new Rwandan government felt threatened by the presence across the Rwandan border in the Democratic Republic of the Congo (DRC) of former Rwandan soldiers and members of the previous regime.
 These soldiers were aided by Mobutu Sese Seko, leading Rwanda (with the aid of Museveni) and Laurent Kabila's rebels during the First Congo War to overthrow Mobutu and take power in the DRC.

 In August 1998, Rwanda and Uganda invaded the DRC again during the Second Congo War, this time to overthrow Kabila, who was a former ally of Museveni and Kagame.
 Museveni and a few close military advisers alone made the decision to send the Uganda People's Defence Force (UPDF) into the DRC.
 A number of highly placed sources indicate that the Ugandan parliament and civilian advisers were not consulted over the matter, as is required by the 1995 constitution.
 Museveni apparently persuaded an initially reluctant High Command to go along with the venture.
 "We felt that the Rwandese started the war and it was their duty to go ahead and finish the job, but our President took time and convinced us that we had a stake in what is going on in Congo", one senior officer is reported as saying.

 The official reasons Uganda gave for the intervention were to stop a "genocide" against the Banyamulenge in the DRC in concert with Rwandan forces, and that Kabila had failed to provide security along the border and was allowing the Allied Democratic Forces (ADF) to attack Uganda from rear bases in the DRC.
 In reality, the UPDF were deployed deep inside the DRC, more than 1000 km to the west of Uganda's border with the DRC.

 Troops from Rwanda and Uganda plundered the country's rich mineral deposits and timber.
-The United States responded to the invasion by suspending all military aid to Uganda, a disappointment to the Clinton administration, which had hoped to make Uganda the centrepiece of the African Crisis Response Initiative.
+The United States responded to the invasion by suspending all military aid to Uganda, a disappointment to the Clinton administration, which had hoped to make Uganda the centerpiece of the African Crisis Response Initiative.
 In 2000, Rwandan and Ugandan troops exchanged fire on three occasions in the DRC city of Kisangani, leading to tensions and a deterioration in relations between Kagame and Museveni.
-The Ugandan government has also been criticised for aggravating the Ituri conflict, a sub-conflict of the Second Congo War.
+The Ugandan government has also been criticized for aggravating the Ituri conflict, a sub-conflict of the Second Congo War.
 The Ugandan army officially withdrew from the Congo in 2003 and a contingent of UN peace keepers was deployed.
 In December 2005, the International Court of Justice ruled that Uganda must pay compensation to the DRC for human rights violations during the Second Congo War.